Mr-Vidlicka/sis-vscht/README.md

 ### Direct APK download (you must update manually)

-Download the APK file from [Releases](https://github.com/Mr-Vidlicka/sis-vscht-test/releases) &rarr; Assets &rarr; app-release.apk.
+Download the APK file from [Releases](https://github.com/Mr-Vidlicka/sis-vscht-test/releases) &rarr; Assets &rarr; cz.vscht.student.sis_v2.X.X.apk.

 To install it, "Install apps from unknown/external sources" option has to be enabled in your Android.
 This option should be found somewhere in settings.
 You can try: \
 "Settings &rarr; Apps & notifications &rarr; Special app access &rarr; Install unknown apps" \